Discovery Bay, California: Government

 Discovery Bay is one of the unincorporated areas in California that has a community services district (CSD), a special district that provides some basic services that are usually provided by the county.
 The primary duties of the area's community services district, known as The Town of Discovery Bay Community Services District, are handling water, sewer, landscaping and recreation.
 The CSD Board has five members who are elected by community residents.
 While the CSD Board has no land use or zoning authority, the CSD can advise the county on decisions related to police and fire services, residential and commercial development, and more.

 In December 2016, the CSD Board announced that Discovery Bay resident Mike Davies would become the general manager of CSD, effective January 3, 2017.
 He would replace the interim manager, Catherine Kutsuris.
 Davies had served as a police officer in Brentwood, California, including five years as chief of police there.
 Retiring from Brentwood Police Department in 2006, he was hired at the California Police Officers Standards and Training organization in Sacramento.

 Demographics

-2000

-At the 2000 census there were 8,981 people, 3,349 households, and 2,635 families in the town.
-The population density was 429.2/km (1,111.9/mi2).
-There were 3,781 housing units at an average density of 180.7/km (468.1/mi2).
-The racial makeup of the town was 87.57% White, 1.84% Black or African American, 0.84% Native American, 1.78% Asian, 0.18% Pacific Islander, 3.95% from other races, and 3.84% from two or more races.
-10.43% of the population were Hispanic or Latino of any race.

-Of the 3,349 households 33.7% had children under the age of 18 living with them, 71.3% were married couples living together, 4.3% had a female householder with no husband present, and 21.3% were non-families.
-14.0% of households were one person and 2.9% were one person aged 65 or older.
-The average household size was 2.64 and the average family size was 2.91.

-The age distribution was 24.5% under the age of 18, 4.4% from 18 to 24, 33.0% from 25 to 44, 29.5% from 45 to 64, and 8.6% 65 or older.
-The median age was 39 years.
-For every 100 females, there were 107.0 males.
-For every 100 females age 18 and over, there were 106.6 males.